ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - a shifted potential does change the total energy

-- it does introduce a discontinuity in the force field at the cutoff distance
+- it does introduce a discontinuity in the force field at the cutoff distance.
+Particles experience sudden unphysical acceleration when other particles cross their respective cutoff distance.